 In November 2012, the San Antonio voters approved 1/8th of a cent sales tax to fund the Pre-K 4 SA Initiative for an initial eight-year period.
 The program increases the quality of early learning in San Antonio using a four-pronged approach: education centers, professional learning, family engagement, and competitive grants.
-Each year, 2,000 children are served directly at the four education centers and an additional 62,000 children are supported through professional learning and competitive grants.
+Each year, 2,000 children are served directly at the four education centers and additionally supports more than 55,000 children through professional learning and competitive grants.